PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 Session completed
 ```

-I validated I was was able to login with this new set of credentials and was pleased to access the jenkins admin panel.
+I validated I was able to login with this new set of credentials and was pleased to access the jenkins admin panel.

 ![jenkins admin](/img/internal_http_jenkins_admin.png)